-A very warm welcome to Autumn 2 in Year 6.
-This half term, we have a lots to look forward to as we build up to our Christmas celebrations.
-Of course, added to all this excitement we have lots of fun learning activities to help us build upon our learning in Year 6.
+A very warm welcome to Spring 1 term in Year 6.
+This half term, we have a lots to look forward to as we continue on our learning journey, working and worshipping together.
 Attached below is a summary of the subject focuses we will be looking this half term.

-In English, this half term, we will be basing our outcomes around the concept of 'Survival' To help us immerse ourselves in this exciting topic we will be reading the excellent 'Running Wild' by Michael Morpurgo and 'Bear Grylls Mission Survival: Gold of the Gods.' as class novels.
+In English, this half term, we will be basing our outcomes around the Crime Fiction genre.
+To help us immerse ourselves in this exciting topic we will be reading the excellent 'The London Eye Mystery' by Siobhan Dowd as a class novel.

-Following this, we will turn our attention to Biography.
-In this unit we will read and view a selection of biographies in different forms to analyse the conventions of biographical writing including techniques to engage the reader and how specific information is organised within a biography.
-This will enable us to carry out our own research and write a biography based on a scientist/naturalist of our own choosing before presenting them to an audience.
+Following this, we will turn our attention to Explanation texts.
+In this unit we will read and view a selection of explanation texts in different forms to analyse the conventions of such writing including techniques to engage the reader and how specific information is organised within an explanation text.
+This will enable us to carry out our own research and write an explanation text based on our learning in our History topic (see below) before presenting them to an audience.

-In Maths we will be start the half term by focussing on our fraction skills.
-To succeed in this area the children will need to become skilled at:
+In Mathematics we will be start the half term by focussing on decimals and percentages.
+To succeed in this area the children will need to be able to:

-Following this, we will turn our attention to Geometry - Position and direction where we will be developing and consolidating our knowledge to be able to:
+Following this, we will turn our attention to Algebra where we will be developing and consolidating our knowledge to be able to:

 You can help your child at home by helping them to practice their times tables and division facts.
 Just ten minutes a day will make all the difference to their rapid recall.